-He started his career as an economist by accepting a position at the former Federal Ministry for Regional Industrial Expansion.
-He then went on to become President of the Société des Acadiens du Nouveau-Brunswick.
+Denis Losier, C.M. lives in Moncton, NB, and holds a Bachelor of Arts, a Bachelor of Social Sciences (Economy), and an Honorary Doctorate Degree in Business Administration from the Université de Moncton.
+He also holds a Masters of Arts (Economy) from the University of Western Ontario.
+He started his career at the former Federal Ministry for Regional Industrial Expansion.
+Denis then went on to become president of the Société des Acadiens du Nouveau-Brunswick.
 From 1984 to 1986, he was First Secretary for Industrial Cooperation at the Canadian Embassy in Paris.
-He returned to Canada to accept the position of Executive Director of the Conseil Économique du Nouveau-Brunswick; in June 1988, he was appointed Deputy Commissioner of Economic Development in Premier Frank McKenna's office.

-On November 14, 1988, Mr. Losier was elected MLA in the constituency of Tracadie and was reelected in September 1991.
-On June 15, 1989, Mr. Losier was appointed Minister of Fisheries and Aquaculture.
+He returned to Canada to become Executive Director of the Conseil Économique du Nouveau-Brunswick; in 1988, he was appointed Deputy Commissioner of Economic Development in Premier Frank McKenna's office.
+In 1988, Denis was elected as MLA for Tracadie and was re-elected in 1991.
+During his time in government Denis served as Minister of Fisheries and Aquaculture, Minister of Commerce and Technology, and Minister of Tourism, Recreation and Heritage.
+Denis was appointed president and chief executive officer of Assumption Mutual Life Insurance Company of Moncton in 1994; he retired in 2013.
+Denis is a member of the Order of Canada.